CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 ## Learning SQL through the CartoDB Editor

-CartoDB is built on a database called PostgreSQL.
+CartoDB is built on a database called [PostgreSQL](http://www.postgresql.org/).
 The SQL part of that means _structured query language_, which is a powerful and popular language for analyzing tables of data.
 It is based on mathematics called relational algebra which has a solid foundation.

+SQL queries work on data arranged in tables, similar to an Excel spreadsheet.
+Table names are lower case, contain no spaces, and are unique within a CartoDB account.
+Tables have columns that have headings that are all lower case with no spaces.
+Column names cannot be the same as some of the keywords in SQL.

 In this lesson, we will be using CartoDB to discover some of the basic features of SQL and introduce the geospatial extension called PostGIS.
 PostGIS allows you to perform geospatial queries such as finding all data points that are within a given radius, the area of polygons in your table, and much more.